 Real estate portal Global Property Guide has analyzed the situation in the real estate markets in 39 countries worldwide.
 According to this study, in the first quarter of this year in 23 countries have been falling home prices, and in 16 - housing more expensive.

-Related article: Global real estate: new trendsHome prices in Europe for the most part went down.
+Related article: Overview of the primary market of elite urban housingHome prices in Europe for the most part went down.
 Most serious analysts have recorded a fall in prices in Ireland, Bulgaria and Spain - minus 13.1%, 10.2% and 7.9% year on year respectively.

 In other European countries also experienced gradual decline in home prices: Iceland (-0.8%), Poland (-2.7%), Slovenia (-3.8%), Lithuania (-4.4%), Slovakia ( -5.6%), Croatia (-6.7%).